WangLabTHU/esMPRA/README.md

 If you haven't installed flash2, you'll need to replace the "--use_flash" command in the script with "--oligo_length 200".

-Reference run time for this step (not flash mode): 1:37:07, 99% CPU-Util
+Reference run time for this step (not flash mode): 1:37:07, 99% CPU-Util Reference run time on the lightweight laptop (not flash mode): 2:11:00, ~35% CPU-Util